Kuku people: Art forms

 There are different types of dances performed by the Kuku tribe.
 Young members of the tribe often do a rain dance when there is a drought.
 Elders sometimes participate when they really want/need to.
 There are dances of mourning during funerals.
 Family members of the deceased abstain from dancing to show their grief.
 After a bountiful harvest, the whole community gathers and dances to show their happiness and thanks to the Spirits and God.

 They make baskets from reeds and long grasses that they obtain from the landscape around them.
 They rarely use color for decoration in their tribe.
 Other handicrafts include making containers from gourds or other big fruits and from animal skin.

 The Kuku are very fond of songs.
 They create songs for all kinds of subjects.
 Each and every song expresses a certain intense feeling.
 Most of the songs are based on true stories.
 For them, anything can be made into a song.
-While story-telling, the Kuku largely use animals as characters in their stories.
+While storytelling, the Kuku largely use animals as characters in their stories.
 Elders are often the ones who tell these stories to the children.

 For housing, they get bamboo from the mountains for their roofing and thatch it with grass.
 The walls are made from mud taken from an anti hill and neatly speared with soil taken from a river back to help keep the temperature cool inside.

 For clothing today, they use modern Western clothing.
 Previously, they used fiber from trees that is flattened out and then wrapped around their bodies.
 They also used animal skin as clothing.
 They only used to cover the necessary parts of the body, like their midsection.
 They walked around barefoot.
 During special occasions, some of them wear a cow tail on their wrists for style.
 Sometimes, they wear feathers on their heads.
 The feathers come from a variety of birds, and the type or quantity worn shows status.
 Earrings for women are made using pieces of scrap metal.

-For body art, men and women have a choice to burn a scar onto their body in a design they desire.
+For body art, men and women have a choice to burn a scar onto their bodies in a design they desire.
 Scarification is a personal choice and not an obligation.
 It is done as body decoration for others to admire.